jwnorman/ConsoVowel-Analysis/README.md

 By Exactness: I look at the exact values of all leaves between 1 and 6 letters.
 By Exactness looks at racks with blanks (0, 1, or 2), and finds the distributions of the leave values.
 Assumes a full pool.

-The superleaves file can be found at http://quackle.cvs.sourceforge.net/viewvc/quackle/quackle/data/strategy/twl06/superleaves?revision=1.1
+The full superleaves file can be found at http://quackle.cvs.sourceforge.net/viewvc/quackle/quackle/data/strategy/twl06/superleaves?revision=1.1

+The six letter superleave file can be found at http://www.cross-tables.com/misc/leave6.txt